peidevs/Talk_OpenData/Outline.md

     * Kerry did the best he could, given the cards he was dealt: a PDF.
     * How do we know the result is correct?
 How can we leverage Kerry's work?
 * I took 2 hours to liberate the PDF to a simple comma-separated-value file (CSV).
     * Now it can be imported into a spreadsheet.
-We can write programs with it, etc.
+We can write programs against it, and so on.
     * We are only limited by our imagination, not by the technology.
 * Three essential elements of Open Data:
     * accessible (online, non-proprietary format)
     * machine readable (PDF is evil)
     * explicit, permissive license
-* I won't publish CSV because PDF wasn't licensed; I don't have time to investigate "fair use", or the default in PEI, etc
+* I won't publish CSV because PDF wasn't licensed; I don't have time to investigate "fair use", or the default in PEI.
 * gov'ts typically publish "data sets" to a server called a portal or catalogue
     * these sites often have search and basic graphic capabilities